Prish-Keshari/Prish-Keshari/README.md

- Hi there 👋 I’m Prish Keshari
+-  Hi there 👋 I’m Prish Keshari
-🌐 Exploring the world of web development and programming 🤝 I’m excited to get involved in projects where I can make a meaningful contribution 💻 Actively enhancing my problem-solving skills with DSA.
+- 🌐 Exploring the world of web development and programming
+- 🤝 I’m excited to get involved in projects where I can make a meaningful contribution
+- 💻 Actively enhancing my problem-solving skills with DSA
-🔗 Connect with me on LinkedIn: www.linkedin.com/in/prish-keshari-56a021287
+- 🔗 Connect with me on LinkedIn: [www.linkedin.com/in/prish-keshari-56a021287](www.linkedin.com/in/prish-keshari-56a021287)

 <!--
 **Prish-Keshari/Prish-Keshari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.